Interrogation, uncertainty for surrendering Mariupol troops

 A hoped-for prisoner swap could also fall through, he cautioned.

-The Russian parliament was scheduled to consider a resolution that would ban the exchange of any Azov Regiment fighters, but didn’t take up the issue at its session on Wednesday.
+The Russian parliament was scheduled to consider a resolution to ban the exchange of any Azov Regiment fighters but didn’t take up the issue Wednesday.

-Some Azovstal fighters who laid down their arms were taken to a former penal colony in territory controlled by Russian-backed separatists.
-Their legal status is not clear.

-The Associated Press filmed military vehicles bearing the pro-Kremlin “Z” sign escorting a convoy of buses carrying the troops, as Soviet flags fluttered from poles along the road.
-About two dozen Ukrainian fighters were seen in one of the buses.
+Mariupol was targeted by Russia from the outset.
+The city — its prewar population of about 430,000 now reduced by about three-quarters was largely flattened in steady bombardments, and Ukraine says over 20,000 civilians have been killed there.

-Britain’s Defense Ministry said in its daily intelligence report Wednesday that Ukraine’s defense of Mariupol “inflicted costly personnel losses amongst Russian forces.”
+Britain’s Defense Ministry said in its daily intelligence report Wednesday that Ukraine’s defense of Mariupol “inflicted costly personnel losses” among Russian forces.

 McQuillan and Yuras Karmanau reported from Lviv, Ukraine.
 Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa, Lorne Cook in Brussels and other AP staffers around the world contributed.